LanaMirko04/gfy-cpp/README.md

 ## Aknowledgements

-This project was inspired by the [GFY language](https://github.com/EtanoloYT/gfy) created by [EtanoloYT](https://github.com/EtanoloYT/): :warning: *the original repository is no longer maintained*.
+This project was inspired by the [GFY language](https://github.com/EtanoloYT/gfy) created by [EtanoloYT](https://github.com/EtanoloYT/)
-``